dharanikumarp/slassignment/README.md

 * However I have implmented the feature to pull all chat messages from YT and persist/display/compute statistics for them in SV during a broadcast.
 I provided a toggle to disable this feature at this moment.

-* The toggle ['FILTER_SV_USERS_IN_YTLIVE_MESSAGES'] (https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java), if true will filter only messages of SV from YT.
+* The toggle [FILTER_SV_USERS_IN_YTLIVE_MESSAGES](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java), if true will filter only messages of SV from YT.

 * This toggle is a compile time toggle, hence we need to change code and redeploy.
 If you are interested, I can redeploy the app with the toggle enabled and you can see the flood of messages from YT to SV.